-Losses, regrets and questions at companies Trump endorsed
+Losses, regrets and questions at firms Trump endorsed

 New York — Six years ago, Donald Trump stood before 5,000 people in a hotel theater in downtown Miami and informed them he had a rescue and recovery plan for the recession-battered nation.